dschalk/monads-for-functional-javascript/README.md

 ### Disussion
   The Haskell statement f ≡ g means that f x === g x for all Haskell values x of the appropriate type.
 That is the test applied to Javascript expressions in "Monad Laws" section (above).
 Neither the === nor the === operator would provide useful information about the behavior of instances of Monad, which are objects.
 Those operators test objects for location in memory.
 If the left and right sides of predicates create new instances of m, then the left side m and the right side m wind up in different locations in memory.
 So we expect m.ret(3) === m.ret(3) to return false, and it does.
 The question we want answered is the question ≡ answers in Haskell: Can the left and right sides be substituted for one another and still yield the same results.

 Research into ways of defining a Haskell category appears to be ongoing.
 It involves tinkering with special constraints, omitted features, and definitions of morphisms that are not Haskell functions.
 When a definition of the category is established, Haskell monads are then be shown to be, in some contrived context, category-theory monads.
-Devising such schemes are instructive academic excercises, but I don't think they can provide anything useful to programmers working on applications for industry, commerce, and the Internet.
+Devising such schemes are instructive academic exercises, but I don't think they can provide anything useful to programmers working on applications for industry, commerce, and the Internet.

 However, imitating definitions and patterns found in category theory, as Haskell does in defining the functor, monoid, and monad type classes, was a stroke of genius that vastly enriched the Haskell programming language and brought it into the mainstream as a viable alternative to java, c++, etc. This website runs efficiently on a Haskell websockets server.
 The modified Haskell Wai Websockets server has proven to be extraordinarily easy to maintain as new requirements become necessary.
 For example, modifying the server to send chat messages and shared todo lists only to members of the same group was a trivial task.
 It required just a tiny amount of pattern-matching code.
-Category theory patterns make the Haskell server's front-end interface robust, versitile, and reliable.
+Category theory patterns make the Haskell server's front-end interface robust, versetile, and reliable.
 Those are the qualities that I strive to emulate with JS-monads.

 ## Asynchronous Processes